 The trick is to consume a clove of garlic, a green onion and a chunk of ginger all raw at the first sign of sickness coming on.
 It’s intense…but better than getting sick.

 Fire cider is an old herbal remedy in which the spicy herbs listed above and many more are extracted in vinegar.
 (Technically making fire cider what is called an acetract.)

 Lately, my wife has been making this.
 Not only does it taste amazing, but it packs a powerful punch.
 Just a sip of this per day seems to help keep colds at bay.
 So this is a great way to get the benefits of the above method but in an easier to use form.

-She’s even made a batch of Elderberry fire cider.
-If you’d like me to get the recipe from her just let me know in the comments below.
+She’s even made a batch of Elderberry fire cider and you can find the recipe here.
 It is quite easy to make and great to have on hand.

 Recognizing the importance of the sun on the skin goes far beyond vitamin D, I sought to obtain all I needed from the sun itself.
 Unfortunately, according to my blood tests, I was not getting enough.
 So I still seek to get exposure to the sun when I can, which tends to be just in the summer, but otherwise, I’m back to supplementing with vitamin D semi-regularly especially in winter months.

 It’s cheap and very effective.
 Vitamin D is used in a whole lot of systems in the body, the immune system just being a part of it.
 As a fat-soluble vitamin, it isn’t necessarily needed every day as your body will store it.
 I tend to take 10,000 to 25,000 IU’s every few days.
 It is best taken with food especially fat to absorb more.

 Zinc is a mineral that is also important for many systems, such as the sex hormones.
 And it’s also great for the immune system too.
 Zinc lozenges are a fairly common item that can help.